-In today’s post, I am going to be sharing my favorite personal finance books.
+In today’s post, I am going to be sharing my favorite financial education books.
 These books have truly changed the way I manage my money, and I hope they do the same for you.

 Personal finance is something I have struggled with in the past for a number of reasons.

 For starters, I believe that just as generational wealth is a thing, so is generational poverty.
 My parents weren’t very knowledgeable about how to have money work for us, and only ever spoke to us about the very basics of saving.

 Another factor of my poor money-handling skills was that I was never taught ANYTHING to do with finances in school.
 It honestly baffles me that I was taught so many impractical things in school, yet something as important as personal finances wasn’t ever touched on.

 Because sure, making money is great and all, and I know how to do THAT, but then what?